jhvanderschee/hugobricks/content/_index.md

 ![](/uploads/brick_image.png)

-Hugoplate is a comprehensive starter template that includes everything you need to get started with your Hugo project.
+Hugoplate is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
 What’s Included in

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score